hzoo/hopeinsource.com/season-2/open-knowledge.md

 [39:45] **Shawn**: Like when I heard that Vue 3 was being developed in closed source or whatever, I was like, yeah, that makes a lot of sense.
 And Evan got so much shit for that.
 And I think like, geez, these people just haven't really been involved in a real nitty gritty opensource thing.

 [40:02] **Shawn**: They just expect everything to be open.
 I don't know.
-I just no sympathy for that.
+I just have no sympathy for that.

 [40:08] **Henry**: Yeah.
 I think it's very similar to TC39 proposals.
 When do you decide to use the feature when it's stage three.
 When's early too early and people are going to complain about everything.
 JavaScript's moving too fast or it's moving too slow.
 It's hard to like have a handle over the communication over any of this stuff.